WayneStallwood/AWS-Tile-Generator/README.md

 * Colour is a feature that adds a prefix to the generated tile, This is used to provide hints in the stl filename of the Tile colour to match the official icon colours by service (makes it a lot easier when printing them)

 The sample manifest creates the list of Tiles in the samples folder by default.
-This script will try and multithread OpenSCAD based on number of CPU cores you have, but results may vary.
+This script will multithread OpenSCAD based on number of CPU cores you have